 1) My Hearts Not Going To Be In It

-It’s not me and never has been.
-Even when I worked with artist in the past, I would just create the instrumental, and pass it over to the main producer and let them deal with the rest.
-I was never above taking partial writers credit, giving up credit or doing the work for hire thing.
+The project isn’t a good fit for me.
+I’ve always had a difficult time working with artists.
+I like to create what I want, when I want, and be done.
+Even when I worked with artists in the past, I would just create the instrumental, and pass it over to the main producer and let them deal with the rest.
+I was never above taking partial writers credit, giving up credit, or doing the work-for-hire thing.

 2) An Obligation To My Members

-On my membership page I offer “paid projects” meaning I often hand down work I don’t like doing myself, can’t do or am to busy to do.
-I’d rather pass the project along to someone who enjoys and has time for this type of project.
+On my membership page, I offer “paid projects” meaning I often hand down work I don’t like doing myself, can’t do, or can’t fit in.
+I’d rather pass the project along to someone who can deliver vs passing on the opportunity altogether.
 This will knock out two birds with one stone.

 3) I Enjoy Helping Others

-Music production was very confusing when I started (for me at least).
-Not only did I not understand how to set everything up, I didn’t know how to go about finding connections and making money.
+Music production was very confusing when I started.
+Not only did I not understand how to set everything up, but I also didn’t know how to go about finding connections and making money.
 I didn’t know how to go about building connections.

 Would you ever pass a project onto someone else without collecting a fee or taking a cut?
 Would you just work through the project anyway, even if it were one you weren’t passionate about?